vinicfrancisco/gobarber-app/README.md

 # ✂️ GoBarbber App ✂️

 Hi guys!
 This is an app from [Rocketseat](https://github.com/rocketseat) GoStack Bootcamp.
-Here you can schedule appointments with many barbers.
+Here you can schedule haircuts with many barbers.

 <img alt="GoBarber" src="./logo.png" width="auto" heigth="auto"/>